Brian Herbert Medlin: Academic career

 On his return to Australia in 1964, Medlin initially worked as a Reader at the University of Queensland.
 His early interests included the identity theory of mind and the nature of egoism.
 In 1967 he was appointed to the newly established Flinders University of South Australia as the Foundation Professor of Philosophy.
 In 1970, he adopted revolutionary socialism and with colleagues introduced new topics concerned with "applying philosophical methods to current problems and social issues".
 He developed innovative courses in women's studies, and politics and art, and instituted a student-staff consultative committee.
-He became known nationally as “an early leader in the ‘red shift’ in academic philosophy.”
+He became known nationally as "an early leader in the ‘red shift’ in academic philosophy."
 In 1971 he was described as "spearheading the revolution" in philosophy which polarised academics in Australia when he draped a red flag over the podium at the conference of the Australian Association of Philosophers.
 He retired from Flinders in 1988, after a serious motorcycle accident in 1983 had long-term effects on his health.
 He was awarded the title of Emeritus Professor.
 Medlin's influence is attested by obituaries published in the national daily Australian newspaper and in the Australian Federal Senate.

 Activism

 Medlin was strongly opposed to Australia's participation in the Vietnam War.
-He was chairman of the Campaign for Peace in Vietnam (CPV) in South Australia.
+He was chairman of the campaign for peace movement in South Australia.
 Medlin played a leading role with other activists such as Lynn Arnold in the anti-war campaign.
-He was arrested during a Vietnam Moratorium Campaign (VMC) march in September 1970 and imprisoned for three weeks.
-During this time, his supporters kept a candlelit vigil outside Adelaide jail.
+He was arrested during a moratorium march in September 1970 and imprisoned for three weeks.
+During this time, his supporters kept a candelit vigil outside Adelaide jail.
 These experiences contributed to his influential course on politics and the arts taught at Flinders University, which prompted the formation of the well-known Australian progressive rock band Redgum.
 Over many years Medlin was subject to covert surveillance by ASIO for his activism and radicalism.
-Redgum went on to produce a song that satired and criticised ASIO's surveillance of peace activists.